peternickol/script.zfsbootmenu.ubuntu/README.md

 export BOOT_PART2="1"
 ~~~

-POOL_DISK1 is the drive where your main XFS zroot partition will live
+POOL_DISK1 is the drive where your main ZFS zroot partition will live

 POOL_PART is the partition that zroot will be created.
 This is set to 2 because it is sharing the same device as the boot disk.
 If it is alone then it would be a 1